The Impact of Police Radio Encryption on Communities

 Police radio encryption isn't an abstract policy debate.
 It has real consequences for real people—journalists who can't report news, families who can't find loved ones during emergencies, communities that lose accountability mechanisms, and democracies that drift toward secrecy.
 This is the comprehensive documentation of encryption's impact.

 When police departments encrypt radio communications, they claim it's a narrow technical change for officer safety.
 But the ripple effects touch every aspect of community life.
-Below is the evidence-based analysis of encryption's impact across all stakeholder groups.
+What follows is an evidence-based analysis of encryption's impact across all stakeholder groups.

 Impact on Public Safety